WohlSoft/Moondust-Devkit-Help/EditWorld/Items.md

 **Always visible** - with this option the level point will be displayed always.
 If this flag is disabled, the level point will be shown only when the player opens a path to them.

 **Game start point** - the important option needed for the definition of the player's initial position on the game begins.
-This point must exist on the world map if you creating the world map based episode (if you creating a hub-based episode, this point is not needed).
+This point must exist on the world map if you're creating the world map based episode (if you're creating a hub-based episode, this point is not needed).

 **Level file** - defining the target level file.